 Although it was not the primary focus of the study, we also evaluated the influence of race and gender.
 Applicant race was strongly influential on reviewer rating, as reviewers favored black and Hispanic applicants over white and Asian applicants.
-We do not consider our results inconsistent with recent studies that show implicit antiblack bias in doctors29 and in a medical school admission committee,30 but rather our results illustrate that implicit bias may not be a reliable predictor of behavior and should not be presumed to be a surrogate for discrimination.
-We suspect that our reviewers were prioritizing applicants they believed best met institutional goals and values.
-Regarding applicant gender, published studies in the psychology and business literature suggest that the influence of physical appearance may be stronger for female applicants than for male applicants,31 but the results are inconsistent.32 We found no significant influence of applicant gender, reviewer gender, or their interaction.
+We do not consider our results inconsistent with recent studies that show implicit anti-black bias in doctors29 and in a medical school admission committee,30 but rather illustrate that implicit bias may not be a reliable predictor of behavior and should not be presumed to be a surrogate for discrimination.
+We suspect our reviewers were prioritizing applicants they believed best met institutional goals and values.
+Regarding applicant gender, published studies in the psychology and business literature suggest that the influence of physical appearance may be stronger for female applicants than for male applicants,31 but the results are inconsistent.32 We found no significant influence of applicant gender, or their interaction.

-We find no reason to believe that our findings are limited to radiology resident selection.
-Implicit antiobesity attitudes are widely held,33 and those held by health professionals34 may manifest behaviorally in clinical decision making.35 Unlike in business, where physical attractiveness has been shown to correlate with success,36 there is no justification in medicine for bias based on physical appearance.
+We find no reason to believe our findings are limited to radiology resident selection.
+Implicit anti-obesity attitudes are widely held,33 and those held by health professionals34 may manifest behaviorally in clinical decision-making.35 Unlike in business, where physical attractiveness has been shown to correlate with success,36 there is no justification in medicine for bias based on physical appearance.
 Resident selection committees should invoke strategies to detect and manage appearance-based bias.
 Existing diversity training programs should consider including, or emphasizing, education to counter appearance-based bias in their curricula.
-ERAS should reconsider the role of photographs in the application process.
+The National Resident Matching Program (NRMP) should reconsider the role of photographs in the application process.

 This study has several limitations.
-We used deception to simulate the resident selection process, but there were differences in our applications, and in our application process, which might have resulted in our subjects behaving differently from actual reviewers of real applications.
-Our mock applications omitted important application factors (personal statements, letters of recommendation) for greater efficiency in review and to eliminate confounders; psychology research suggests that with less information, reviewers are more likely to rely on nonacademic factors.37 Our reviewers might have weighed certain academic or nonacademic factors differently from those primarily responsible for application screening during the concurrent application cycle, or from those reviewers with more experience in the task.
+We used deception to simulate the resident selection process, but there were differences in our applications, and in our application process, which might have resulted in our subjects behaving differently than actual reviewers of real applications.
+Our mock applications omitted important application factors (personal statements, letters of recommendation) for greater efficiency in review and to eliminate confounders; psychology research suggests that with less information, reviewers are more likely to rely on non-academic factors.37 Our reviewers might have weighed certain academic or nonacademic factors differently than those primarily responsible for application screening during the concurrent application cycle, or than those reviewers with more experience in the task.
 We attempted to compensate for this by including only core faculty with experience in evaluating residency or fellow applicants.
-Only volunteer activities and premedical accomplishments felt to be noninfluential by 3 experienced program directors were included in the applications, but it is possible that individual supporting variables might have influenced certain reviewers.
-Limited demographic data were collected for subjects, to ensure anonymity given the sensitive nature of the research question, and to maintain compliance with our waiver of consent.
-The attractiveness and obesity of
+Only volunteer activities and premedical accomplishments felt to be noninfluential by three experienced program directors were included in the applications, but it is possible that individual supporting variables might have influenced certain reviewers.
+Limited demographic data were collected for subjects, in order to ensure anonymity given the sensitive nature of the research question, and to maintain compliance with our waiver of consent.
+The attractiveness and obesity of applicants was determined by a panel of radiologists.
+A larger panel, or one with a different composition of members, might have rated photographs differently.
+We attempted to compensate for this by choosing applicant photographs with narrow inter-rater variability.
+Assessment of physical attractiveness is subjective and may be subject to cultural and social forces.^{38,39} Photographs were used as a static cue for obesity.
+This simplifies and may underestimate the influence of obesity.
+To maximize statistical power, certain demographic groups were over- or underrepresented in our study.
+Females accounted for only 29% of applications to radiology programs in 201740 but comprised 47% of applicants in our experiment.
+Blacks accounted for 29%.
+Obese applicants were overrepresented in our simulated application pool, in the subjective opinion of our experienced program directors.